-On September 29, 2023, the Corporation acquired the remaining 75% interest in The Regional Health Network of Kentucky and Southern Indiana, LLC (Regional) joint venture, which operated Clark and Scott Memorial Hospitals and other related healthcare facilities in southern Indiana (Norton Clark/Scott) for cash of \$37.1 million.
+On September 29, 2023, the Corporation acquired the remaining 75% interest in The Regional Health Network of Kentucky and Southern Indiana, LLC (Regional) joint venture, which operated Clark and Scott Memorial Hospitals and other related healthcare facilities in southern Indiana (Norton Clark/Scott) for cash of \$37.4 million.
 As a result, the Corporation owns 100% of Norton Clark/Scott.
-Under applicable accounting guidance, the Corporation was required to adjust its historical equity method investment to fair value (\$13.2 million), resulting in loss of \$8.0 million, which is recorded in other non-operations losses, net in the combined statement of operations and changes in net assets during the year ended December 31, 2023.
+Under applicable accounting guidance, the Corporation was required to adjust its historical equity method investment to fair value (\$17.6 million), which resulted in an initial loss of \$8.0 million, recorded in other non-operating gains (losses), net in the combined statement of operations and changes in net assets during the year ended December 31, 2023.
+Upon finalization of all purchase accounting considerations, the initial valuation of the historical equity method investment was revised during the measurement period, resulting in a \$4.5 million gain recorded in other non-operating gains (losses), net in the combined statement of operations and changes in net assets during the year ended December 31, 2024.
 The fair value of the historical equity method investment was determined using a market approach.
 The key assumptions and estimates utilized in this approach included market data and market multiples which are considered Level 2 measurements.
 The Corporation believes these assumptions and estimates are reasonable and based on the best information available at the valuation date.